-That save was emblematic of a remarkable turnaround for Quick, who allowed 16 goals the first three games before holding the Sharks to just five over the final four wins.
+That save was emblematic of a remarkable turnaround this series for Quick, who allowed 16 goals the first three games but held the Sharks to just five over the final four wins.

-The Kings responded after the fourth penalty kill when Williams found Kopitar, who made a nifty move to beat Niemi with a backhand to give him points in all seven games this series.
+The Kings responded after the fourth penalty kill when last year's Game 7 hero Justin Williams found Kopitar, who made a nifty move to beat Niemi with a backhand to give him points in all seven games this series.